Alberta's Clean Energy Story

 Government and industry are taking action to overcome the challenges.
 Alberta's oil sands industry continues to operate under some of the most stringent regulations and standards in the world that hold industry accountable for environmental performance at all times.

 The program is designed to provide an improved understanding of the long-term cumulative effects of oil sands development.
-A working group has also been established to provide detailed advice on establishing a province-wide comprehensive environmental monitoring system.

 The End Game